-Nothing is wrong with meI always hated when people looked at me.
-I wished to be invisible, tried to be like others.
+Nothing is wrong with meI always used to hate when people looked at me.
+I wished to be invisible, tried to be like everyone else.
 It never worked.
 Why me?
-What´s wrong with me?
+Whatīs wrong with me?

 Very powerful stuff.
 You're very deep in your writing.
 I can tell you've got the talent.

 There is a lot of thought into this poem, as there are many philosophical things you're talking about, in this poem/story.

 I agree that labelling isn't the best thing for humans.